 - How the 10-Day Juicing Challenge Works

-Don’t worry about printing everything in this article; instead, enter your email into this form and I’ll send you ALL 10 recipes PLUS a shopping list of all the ingredients you need to make these juices in an easily printable document.
+Don’t worry about printing everything in this article; instead, enter your email into this form and I’ll send you ALL 10 recipes plus a shopping list of all the ingredients you need to make these juicies in a printable document.
 Easy, right?

 Getting Started with Juicing

 Getting started with juicing is easy.
 You just need the right tools and a little know-how.
 Let’s get started:

 The first thing you need is juicer.
 If you’re new to juicing, simply buy a juicer for under $100 or less to get started.
 There are fancier models available that do different things, but for the sake of getting started, a standard juicer will do.